8 Easy Seashell Crafts Every Mermaid Witch Will Love

 What You’ll Need

-• Shells with natural holes, or a small hand drill
+• Shells with holes, or a small hand drill

 • Fishing line or natural twine